Grace & Truth Co-Op

 Each family is responsible to source their own books for each class.
 Grace and Truth Online provides book rental packages for some classes.
 These digital books remain the property of GTO but future students in the same family may rent the same Kindle account for free.
 Some of our books are available locally some need to be imported from America.

 **TOG Booklists are available on the Loom after you have purchased TOG Spools for that Level, or you can search the TOG Amazon Store.
-In the search bar you can type Y2 D for Year 2 Dialectic and you will see the collections.
+In the search bar you can type Y3 R for Year Rhetoric and you will see the collections.

 A = Alternate / P = Primary (in importance).